FWYsimon/CornerNet-Caffe/README.md

 ## How to use
 ### CC5.0
-I use [cc5.0](https://github.com/dlunion/CC5.0) which is a good extend frame of caffe and support windows.
+I use [cc5.0](https://github.com/dlunion/CC5.0) which is a good extended frame of caffe and support windows.
 You can watch the introduction by README

 ### PytorchToCaffe
 I convert the original pytorch model to caffemodel by [PytorchToCaffe](https://github.com/xxradon/PytorchToCaffe).
 And I add some new feature in the pytorch_to_caffe.py.
 Just look in my pytorch_to_caffe code.